CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

     ![](images/apachestatus.png)

-16. Copy the Public ip address of the Apache web server in a notepad as it will be required in the further tasks.
+16. Select the webserver and copy the Public ip address in a notepad as it will be required in the further tasks.

     ![](images/apachepip.png)